Osedax: Niche

-The function of Osedax and their borings welcome other species such as Stephonyx amphipods, Paralomis crabs, and Rubyspira gastropods.
+The presence of Osedax and their borings welcome other species such as Stephonyx amphipods, Paralomis crabs, and Rubyspira gastropods.
 As Osedax worms break down bone and lipid layers, fauna take advantage and colonize these bone matrices.
 Overall, the borings made by Osedax have shown to enhance biodiversity and the worms should, therefore, be considered ecosystem engineers.
 The downside of the deterioration caused by Osedax is that it speeds up the process of erosion, therefore only allowing this new fauna their new habitats for a temporary period.

 Evolution

-The oldest trace fossils on bones characteristic of Osedax are from a plesiosaur humerus from the Cambridge Greensand, England, likely reworked from late Albian (~100 million years old) sediments and a rib and costal plate from a sea turtle found in Cenomanian (100-93 million years ago) aged sediments of the Chalk Group, England.
-Osedax likely persisted on the bones of sea turtles after the extinction of most large marine reptiles at the end of the Cretaceous.
-Osedax have the generalist ability to feed on different vertebrates (fishes, marine birds, whale bones).
+The oldest trace fossils on bones characteristic of Osedax are from a plesiosaur humerus from the Cambridge Greensand, England, likely reworked from late Albian (c.
+100 million years old) sediments and a rib and costal plate from a sea turtle found in Cenomanian (100–93 million years ago) aged sediments of the Chalk Group, England.
+Further material is known from the Campanian and Maastrichtian.
+Following the extinction of almost all large marine reptiles at the end of the Cretaceous, Osedax likely persisted on the bones of sea turtles and fish.
+Given that Osedax have the generalist ability to feed on different vertebrates (fishes, marine birds, whale bones).

 In terms of evolutionary history research, the Osedax could have had negative impact in preserving fossil record because its appearance at the shelf-depth combined with its ability to efficiently break down marine vertebrates skeletons.